sr39/gizmo-debug/scripts/gizmo_documentation.md

 Welcome to **GIZMO**.

-The simulation code **GIZMO** is a flexible, multi-method mhd+gravity+radiation code, with a wide range of different multi-physics modules described in the "Feature Set" below.
-The code is descended from P-GADGET, itself descended from GADGET-2, is compatible with GADGET analysis/output code, initial conditions, and code modules.
-GIZMO is not an acronym, I just liked it -- it refers both to the code's multi-purpose applications and to its historical relationship to GADGET.
+The simulation code **GIZMO** is a flexible, massively-parallel, multi-method multi-physics code, with a wide range of different physics modules described in the "Feature Set" below.
+The code is descended from P-GADGET, itself descended from GADGET-2, and is fully compatible with GADGET analysis codes, initial conditions, and snapshots.
+GIZMO is not an acronym -- it refers both to the code's multi-purpose applications and to its historical relationship to GADGET.

 The code is extensively documented. **Please read the User Guide** before asking questions of me or other users: most questions I get are already answered here.

 The code is written in standard ANSI C, and should run on all parallel platforms that support MPI.
-The portability of the code has been confirmed on a large number of systems -- if it can run GADGET (and it almost certainly can), it can run GIZMO.
+The portability of the code has been confirmed on a large number of systems ranging from a laptop to >1 million threads on national super-computers.

-The main reference for the numerical methods (the original hydro+gravity solver) is the paper [here](http://www.tapir.caltech.edu/~phopkins/docs/gizmo.pdf).
-In everything else in this guide, the paper will be heavily referenced, and it is recommended that you read it before attempting to use the code.
-It should be especially useful if you wish to extend/modify the code.
+The original reference for the numerical methods (the original fluid+gravity solver) is the paper [here](http://www.tapir.caltech.edu/~phopkins/docs/gizmo.pdf).
+It is recommended that you read it before using (or modifying) the code.
+For more details on GADGET, which underpins some aspects here, see the [GADGET-2 methods paper](http://adsabs.harvard.edu/cgi-bin/nph-bib_query?bibcode=2005MNRAS.364.1105S&db_key=AST) or [GADGET-2 user guide](http://www.mpa-garching.mpg.de/gadget/users-guide.pdf).

-The users guides here will borrow in parts from the GADGET-2 users guide (available [here](http://www.mpa-garching.mpg.de/gadget/users-guide.pdf)), where the functionality and syntax is similar.
-For more details on the backbone of GADGET, which underpins some aspects here and will be referenced, see the original GADGET-2 methods paper [here](http://adsabs.harvard.edu/cgi-bin/nph-bib_query?bibcode=2005MNRAS.364.1105S&db_key=AST).

-The Bitbucket site is where I will post code updates, news, and documentation, so check back regularly.
-The public code website is [here](http://www.tapir.caltech.edu/~phopkins/Site/GIZMO.html), and the active development code repository (where the action is) is hosted on Bitbucket [here](https://bitbucket.org/phopkins/gizmo).
+The public code website is [here](http://www.tapir.caltech.edu/~phopkins/Site/GIZMO.html), and the active development code repository is hosted on Bitbucket [here](https://bitbucket.org/phopkins/gizmo).

-**GIZMO** was written by me, Philip F. Hopkins (PFH), although the codebase builds heavily on Volker Springel's GADGET code.
-If you find the code useful, please reference the code paper in all studies using simulations run with **GIZMO**.
+**GIZMO** was written by me, Philip F. Hopkins (PFH), although the codebase builds on parts of Volker Springel's GADGET code.
+If you find the code useful, please reference the numerical methods paper in all studies using simulations run with **GIZMO**.
 You should also reference the GADGET paper for the domain decomposition and N-body algorithms.
 Various modules have their own methods papers that should be cited if they are used; these are specified in the "Config.sh (Setting compile-time options)" section of this Guide.